yc3136/unriddle/README.md

 - **Proactive warnings** when using shared API key
 - **Automatic warning dismissal** when user sets their own key
 - **Clear instructions** for getting and setting up API keys
+- **Error logging is now handled directly in entry points and is more robust.**

 ## Permissions